The Difference Between Bachelor of Arts and Bachelor of Science

 A Bachelor of Arts degree encompasses a wide variety of topics with an emphasis on general education.
 This is ideal for students who don’t want to confine themselves to one topic of study and would prefer to have a more well-rounded education.

 While many students who start a Bachelor of Arts degree may choose the program based on their career aspirations, a BA also gives you more wiggle room if you don’t have something specific in mind.
 For example, a history major can find roles in journalism or politics.
 A creative writing student can see success in marketing.
 And a psychology graduate may want to dive into research positions.

-In recent years, the knowledge gained from BA degrees has been a hot commodity: 57% of senior leaders said soft skills are more important than hard skills, LinkedIn reported.
-Among these in-demand skills in 2020 are creativity, persuasion and collaboration – all naturally strengthened throughout the BA curriculum.
+In recent years, the knowledge gained from BA degrees has been a hot commodity: 92% of professionals said that, when hiring, soft skills matter as much or more than hard skills, LinkedIn reported.
+In addition, The World Economic Forum predicts that creativity, reasoning and teamwork will be among the top skills in 2025 – and they're all naturally strengthened throughout the BA curriculum.